-India’s Fyle bags $4.5M to expand its expense management platform in US, other international markets – TechCrunch
+India’s Fyle bags $4.5M to expand its expense management platform in the US, other international markets – TechCrunch

 Until late last year, Fyle was serving customers in India.
 Earlier this year, it began searching for clients outside the nation.
 “Our philosophy was if we are able to sell in India remotely and get people to use the product without any training, we should be able to replicate this in any part of the world,” he said.

 And that bet has worked.
 Fyle has amassed more than 300 clients, more than 250 of which are from outside of India.
-Today, the startup says it has customers in 17 nations including the U.S., and the UK.
-Furthermore, Fyle’s revenue has grown by five times in the last five months, said Madhusudhan, without disclosing the exact figures.
+Today, the startup says it has customers in 17 nations, including the U.S. and the U.K. Furthermore, Fyle’s revenue has grown by five times in the last five months, said Madhusudhan, without disclosing the exact figures.

 To accelerate its momentum, the startup is today also launching an enterprise version of Fyle that will serve the needs of major companies.
-The enterprise version supports a range of additional security features such as IP restriction and single sign-in option.
+The enterprise version supports a range of additional security features, such as IP restriction and a single sign-in option.

 Fyle will use the new capital to develop more product solutions and integrations and expand its footprint in international markets, Madhusudhan said.
-The startup, which just recently set up its sales and marketing team would also expand the headcount, he said.
+The startup, which just recently set up its sales and marketing team, will also expand the headcount, he said.

 Moving forward, Madhusudhan said the startup would also explore tie-ups with ERP providers and other ways to extend the reach of Fyle.